nerfstudio-project/nerfstudio/README.md

     <img width="800" alt="image" src="https://user-images.githubusercontent.com/3310961/202766069-cadfd34f-8833-4156-88b7-ad406d688fc0.png">
 </p>

 Navigating to the link at the end of the terminal will load the webviewer.
-If you are running on a remote machine, you will need to port forward the websocket port, by default it is port 7007.
+If you are running on a remote machine, you will need to port forward the websocket port (defaults to 7007).

 <p align="center">
     <img width="800" alt="image" src="https://user-images.githubusercontent.com/3310961/202766653-586a0daa-466b-4140-a136-6b02f2ce2c54.png">